pzehle/nextjs-starter-template/README.md

 ## 🔧 Environment Variables

-See `.env.sample` for a full list of required environment variables.
+See `.env.example` for a full list of required environment variables.
 Copy this file to `.env` and fill in the appropriate values for your environment.